Skip to content

 └─ gateways

-In many systems, teams build APIs only because the frontend needs them.
+In many systems, teams build REST APIs because the frontend needs them.
+With Mateu, that intermediate step is often unnecessary.

 If the UI is an inbound adapter, it can call: